trainingHidden Dog Fence Training For Your Pet Stop® Dog Fence

 Once the Pet Stop® electronic dog fence is installed, the initial training session begins.
 All dogs learn their Hidden Underground Dog Fence Boundaries fastest using Pet Stop’s Unique “Gentle Steps Approach to Containment”.

-These instructions, written by Mike from the perspective of a trainer, are designed for you as the Pet Stop trainer for your dog.
-This process works for all dogs in Pet Stop, Underground Dog Fence and Dog Watch Brands Hidden Fence Systems.
-If you are having difficulties with containing your dog in an Hidden Dog Fence, give us a call at 404-536-6770 we can help.
+These instructions, written by Adam Sinteff from the perspective of a trainer, are designed for you as the Pet Stop® trainer for your dog.
+This process works for all dogs in Pet Stop®, DIY, Underground Dog Fences, Dog Watch® and Invisible Fence® Brands Hidden Fence Systems.
+If you are having difficulties with containing your dog in an Hidden Dog Fence, give us a call at 404-536-6770.
+We can help with training for any Brand including DIY.

-Be sure one of the posts on the e-collar is covered with electrical taped so the dog is not corrected prematurely.
-Your dog must only go out with Pet Stop collar and leash on so that he is not able to bolt out of the yard.
+Be sure one of the posts on the e-collar is covered with electrical tape so the dog is not corrected prematurely.
+Your dog must only go out with Pet Stop® collar and leash on so that he is not able to bolt out of the yard.

-Try not to be timid or protective of the dog during the training process – dogs can sense worry & nervousness from you, which will make your dog nervous and apprehensive as well.
+Try not to be timid or protective of the dog during the training process – dogs can sense worry & nervousness from you, which will make your dog nervous and apprehensive.

-Your dog must be on leash for the first 7-10 days, and you should do two training sessions each day for 7-10 days.
-Always let your dog out from the same door, put his collar on, and use specific commands, such as: “Lily, stay in the yard!” or “Lily, watch it!”
+Your dog must be on leash for the full 10 days, and you should do two training sessions each day for 10 days.
+Always let your dog out from the same door, put his collar on, and use specific commands, such as: “Lily, watch it you’re in your fence!” or “Lily, watch it!”

-Fit the collar just behind the ears, so that there is room for one finger space between the collar and the dog’s skin.
-The collar should be snug and not loose
+Fit the collar just behind the ears, at the top of the neck, so that there is room for one finger space between the collar and the dog’s skin.
+The collar should be snug but not too tight.

-• Lead the dog toward flags until the collar sounds, say, “Lily, bad flag” then do a recall saying “Lily Come!” or “Lily Watch it!,” directing the dog to the center of the yard for 5-10′ and give verbal praise and petting, do not give treats.
-Work with only one dog at a time.
+• Lead the dog toward flags until the collar sounds, say, “Lily, watch it!” then do a recall saying “Lily Come!” or “Lily Watch it!,” directing the dog to the center of the yard for 5-10′ and give verbal praise, petting, treats.
+Work with only one dog at a time once in the morning and once in the afternoon.

-• Stress the importance of trying several locations of fence as well as any of your dog’s “favorite escape routes.”
+• Stress the importance of trying several locations in the fence as well as any of your dog’s “favorite escape routes.”

-• Do five minutes of training in the front yard in the morning, and five minutes in the back yard in the afternoon.
-These five-minute sessions teach the dog where he cannot go.
-The other three times, take your dog out into his new fence to go potty do a boundary walk, for 10 minutes or as much as you would like, around your property.
+• Do 10-15 minutes of training in the front yard in the morning, and 10-15 minutes in the back yard in the afternoon.
+These sessions teach the dog where he can and cannot go.
+The other times, take your dog out into his new fence to go potty, do a boundary walk, for 10 minutes or as much as you would like, around your property.
 These boundary walks teach your dog where he can go; both sessions are equally important and both sessions are a must or your dog may not want to go outside your home.

 Be sure to add additional distractions during practice, like other dogs, cars and children on bicycles, people walking when possible.
 On day three, add recalls away from fence while walking parallel to fence.
 Pull your dog to you and say, “Watch It” if they approach the flags.
 Remember to introduce distractions whenever possible.

-Take the electrical tape off post and lead dog to flags, so the dog will see the flags, hear tone, and feel electronic pulse.
+Take the electrical tape off the Probe and lead dog to flags, so the dog will see the flags, hear tone, and feel the electronic pulse.
 It is important that you remain calm and confident while the dog is recalled to the safe part of the yard.
-The dog should yelp to let you know the pulse is strong enough to get his attention.
-If he does not give a verbal yelp, call Mike, Adam or Matthew right away at 404-5366-770.
+The dog should react to let you know the pulse is strong enough to get his attention.
+If he does not give a reaction, call Adam, Matthew, Jason, or Mike right away at 404-536-6770.

 * When doing the “test,” make sure the dog is on a static or retractable leash so he does not bolt out of the yard while doing the test.
-Make sure he is running in the correct direction before letting the leash go & that he runs home.
 After your dog receives the pulse from his fence, get him and walk him for about ten minutes until he is relaxed and comfortable again.

 * If dog will not go to fence, distract dog with treat, family member, toy or ball…do not force or call him over fence.

-• At this point, dog must experience impulse of collar (while on leash) and be recalled to the center of the yard (the “safe place”), and praised with verbal praise and petting.
+• At this point, dog must experience impulse of collar (while on leash) and be recalled to the center of the yard (the “safe place”), and praised with verbal praise, petting and treats.

-• If the training session on day four is not successful for any reason, please call Mike 404-536-6770.
+• If the training session on day four is not successful for any reason, please call Adam or Mike 404-536-6770.

-Day 5 is important – it’s the “big test day” for your dog.
-Remove electrical tape or have Mike program collar is it shocks, Take dog out on retractable leash through same door as usual, and utilize distractions to lure him into fence field just like in day 4.
+Days 5-7 are important – it’s the beginning of “Long Line Training”.
+Take your dog out on a retractable leash or Long Line through same door as usual.
+Expose your dog to distractions to lure him into fence boundary just like in day 4.

 • Have second person standing outside field in case dog bolts under the most extreme distractions, cat, car, child on a bicycle.